Lynne Ball ~ Counsellor & Registered BACP Member

 Taking your first step towards seeing a counsellor takes courage and I hope you find what you need either here or elsewhere.

 I like to think of therapy as a restorative MOT for your mind; it can bring clarity and understanding that naturally leads to greater self-awareness.
 It’s the clarity that helps us to see things as they really are and our new found self-awareness that can make lasting changes in our lives.
-The most important relationship you will ever have is with yourself.
-Your emotional well-being depends on how you feel about you.

 Getting in Touch